Tableau for Beginners: Data Visualisation Made Easy

 Moving onto Shelves :

-Visualization in Tableau is possible through dragging and dropping Measures and Dimensions onto these different Shelves.
+Tableau Visualization is possible by dragging and dropping Measures and Dimensions onto these different Shelves.

-Pages: Pages work on the same principle as Filters, with the difference that you can actually see the changes as you shift between the Paged values.
+• Pages: Pages work on the same principle as filters, with the difference you can see in the changes as you shift between the paged values.
 Remember that Rosling chart?
 You can easily make one of your own using Pages.

-Marks: The Marks property is used to control the mark types of your data.
-You may choose to represent your data using different shapes, sizes or text.
+• Marks: The Marks property controls the mark types of your data.
+You may represent your data using different shapes, sizes, or text.

 And finally, there is Show Me, the brain of Tableau!

-When you drag and drop fields onto the visualization area, Tableau makes default graphs for you, as we shall see soon, but you can change these by referring to the Show Me option.
+When you drag and drop fields onto the visualization area, Tableau creates default graphs for you, as we shall see soon.
+However, you can change these by referring to the Show Me option.

 Various Graphs and Charts

-So far, we have pretty much covered the requisite theoretical knowledge.
-Lets finally begin with some visualizations now.
+So far, we have covered the requisite theoretical knowledge.
+Let’s finally begin with some visualizations now.

-From what can be observed, the net sales are on the rise, but the Profit is creeping up slowly.
-We can also quite clearly see the peak Sales Months, which could be attributed to various reasons.
+Net sales are on the rise, but Profit is creeping up slowly.
+We can also clearly see the peak Sales Months, which could be attributed to various reasons.
 We can only know more as we explore more.

-Before we start, there is one thing that I would like to recommend and that is you name your Worksheets as being done here.
+Before we start, I recommend that you name your Worksheets as being done here.
 Since I will be referencing them back and forth throughout the article, it will be easier for you to follow.

-Let’s begin with the simplest visualization, which is displaying the Net Statistics numbers.
-Tableau, being as smart as it is, automatically computes such values under Measure Names and Measure Values.
+Let’s begin with the simplest visualization, displaying the Net Statistics numbers.
+As smart as it is, Tableau automatically computes such values under Measure Names and Measure Values.
 Follow these steps to make what is called a Text Table :

 1. Drag Measure Names from Dimensions onto the central empty area to see a Text Table.